Workplace Slip and Fall Accidents

 Advocating for Injured Slip and Fall Victims

-According to the Occupational Safety and Health Administration (OSHA), workplace slip & falls account for the majority of work accidents.
+According to the Occupational Safety and Health Administration (OSHA), workplace slip and falls account for the majority of work accidents.
 In fact, slip and fall accidents are the second leading cause of all accidental deaths, second only to motor vehicle accidents.
 The National Floor Safety Institute (NFSI) reports that over one million people in the United States wind up in the emergency room due to slip and fall accidents each year.

 For more than 40 years, the work injury lawyers at Larry Pitt & Associates, P.C. have been dedicated to protecting the rights of injured workers in Pennsylvania and getting them just compensation for their workplace slip and fall injuries.